|

 take an old mousepad and cut it to fit a slab of wood.
 Mount

 it to a drum stand or simply sit it on a snare stand.
-Wolla,
+Wholla,

 cha-cha bell, wood block, a lower pitched mambo bell, and generally